 Automate management tasks on Azure Virtual Machines with the SQL Server Agent Extension (Resource Manager)

 The SQL Server IaaS Agent Extension (SqlIaasExtension) runs on Azure virtual machines to automate administration tasks.
 This article provides an overview of the services supported by the extension as well as instructions for installation, status, and removal.

-Azure has two different deployment models for creating and working with resources: Resource Manager and classic.
-This article covers using the Resource Manager deployment model, which Microsoft recommends for new deployments instead of the classic deployment model.
+Azure has two different deployment models you can use to create and work with resources: Azure Resource Manager and classic.
+This article covers the use of the Resource Manager deployment model.
+We recommend the Resource Manager deployment model for new deployments instead of the classic deployment model.

 To view the classic version of this article, see SQL Server Agent Extension for SQL Server VMs Classic.

 The SQL Server IaaS Agent Extension supports the following administration tasks: